 Set forth below is information on each director and nominee, along with a summary of their experience, qualifications, attributes, and skills that qualify them for service on the Board.
-The following information has been furnished by the respective nominees for director as of March 15, 2014.
+The following information has been furnished by the respective nominees for director as of March 15, 2015.
 All of the nominees for director are existing directors that have been nominated by the Board of Directors for reelection.

-Jimmy C. Tallent

-Age 61

-Director since 1988

-President and Chief Executive Officer
+Jimmy C. Tallent Director since 1988 Age 62 Chairman and Chief Executive Officer

-Mr. Tallent has served as President and Chief Executive Officer of United from the time it was formed in 1988.
-He has also served as President and Chief Executive Officer of United's wholly-owned subsidiary, United Community Bank (the "Bank"), since 1984 and currently serves as its Chairman.
-Under Mr. Tallent's leadership, United has grown from a small, one-branch banking operation in the rural community of Blairsville, Georgia to the third largest bank holding company headquartered in Georgia, with \$7.4 billion in assets and 102 banking offices covering four states in the Southeast.
+Mr. Tallent currently serves as Chairman and Chief Executive Officer of United.
+Mr. Tallent has served as Chief Executive Officer of United from the time it was formed in 1988 and has served as Chairman of the Board since February 2015.
+He has also served as Chief Executive Officer of United's wholly-owned subsidiary, United Community Bank (the "Bank"), since 1984.
+Under Mr. Tallent's leadership, United has grown from a small, one-branch banking operation in the rural community of Blairsville, Georgia to the third largest bank holding company headquartered in Georgia, with \$7.57 billion in assets and 103 banking offices covering four states in the Southeast.
 Mr. Tallent is a member of the board of directors of Georgia Power, the largest subsidiary of Southern Company, and serves as a Trustee of Young Harris College.
 He is a former member of the State Board for the Georgia Department of Technical and Adult Education, the Global Health Action board of directors and the Georgia Chamber of Commerce board of directors.
 Mr. Tallent has also served as the Georgia State YMCA Finance Chairman.